mattermost/mattermost-developer-documentation/site/content/blog/2020-01-08-incorporating-golangci-lint.md

 Lastly, we just wanted to touch upon something that might be surprising to new Gophers out there.
 Mattermost has a very thin enterprise layer which gets built by including the directory as a symlink from inside the open-source repo.

-While running golangci-lint with the enterprise layer included, we observed that it was failing to run the checks inside the symlink.
+While running GolangCI-Lint with the enterprise layer included, we observed that it was failing to run the checks inside the symlink.
 This is due to the fact that the Go toolchain does not work very well with symlinks.
 As a simple fix, we added another [command](https://github.com/mattermost/mattermost-server/blob/f672eb729103ef0c8512a3facb48d44c386cd00a/Makefile#L163) to run that directory specifically.

 #### Future Work